COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 3. Are parents allowed to do volunteer work at the school?

-Assuming the answer to these question is "yes," the school's "privacy issue" argument doesn't hold water.
+Assuming the answer to these questions is "yes," the school's "privacy issue" argument doesn't hold water.

 Why won't the school officials allow the parent to view the video of her son's behavior - especially when they are using "evidence" from the video to suspend him for 30 days?

-Sometimes, school officials are ignorant -- they haven't read the law and regulations and interpret the law incorrectly.
+Some school officials are simply ignorant -- they haven't read the law and regulations and they interpret the law incorrectly.

-Sometimes, school officials use "privacy arguments" to prevent parents from observing their child or having access to the child's records (including the video) because they want to show the parent who's boss.
+Some school officials use "privacy arguments" to prevent parents from observing their child or having access to their child's records (that include videos) because they want to show the parent who's boss.
 "This is MY school and I'll run it as I see fit!"
 This happens when school officials believe their authority is being questioned by a parent.
-It also happens when school officials believe they may have made a mistake.
+Other school officials take this position when they believe they may have made a mistake.

 FERPA Request

-Help the parent write a letter to the school, requesting a complete copy of the child's cumulative and confidential files, omitting nothing.
-Under the Family Educational Rights and Privacy Act (FERPA), parents have a right to have access to their children's educational records.
-The video tape is an educational record under FERPA.
+The parent needs to write a letter to the school to request a complete copy of their child's cumulative and confidential files, omitting nothing.
+Under the Family Educational Rights and Privacy Act (FERPA), parents have a right to access to their children's educational records.
+The videotape is an educational record under FERPA.

 FERPA is a federal law that affords parents the right to have access to their children's education records, the right to seek to have the records amended, and the right to have some control over the disclosure of information from the records.

-FERPA requires that the school comply with a parent's request for access to the student's records within 45 days of the receipt of a request.
+FERPA requires that the school comply with a parent's request for access to the student's records within 45 days of the receipt after receiving the request.
 Generally, a school is required to provide copies of education records to a parent if the failure to do so would prevent the parent from exercising the right to inspect and review the records.

 The purpose of FERPA is to protect the student's privacy interests in "education records."